 With 1969 came the beginning of the end for Aurora.
 The slot car craze had died down, and they suffered a stinging defeat attempting to compete with Lesney Products' popular Matchbox series with their ill-conceived Cigarbox line, which was utterly crushed by Mattel's Hot Wheels, released that same year.
 The founders retired, and Charles Diker, a former Revlon Vice-President, assumed ownership.

-Diker sold the company, by then renamed Aurora Products Corporation, to Nabisco in 1971 (which unexpectedly gave rise to protests), while continuing to manage the company as President.
+Diker continued to manage the company as President after Nabisco bought it in 1971 (which unexpectedly gave rise to protests) and renamed it Aurora Products Corporation.
 After failing to turn a profit for four years straight, Diker was replaced by Boyd W. Brown, former president of Mattel Canada, but by then Aurora was mortally crippled.

-Nabisco finally pulled the plug in 1977, sold all plastic kit tooling to Aurora's one-time rival Monogram (who eventually merged with Revell, Aurora's other main rival), and sold the slot car division to Dunbee-Combex-Marx, a British toy conglomerate who had just bought the venerable Louis Marx & Company (along with Tri-ang Railways, predecessor of Hornby Railways and future owners of Trix).
-After Marx collapsed in 1980, AFX became the property of Aurora Canada, an enigmatic entity possibly formed from Aurora's old Canadian distributor, until they went bankrupt four years later, when Tomy bought it.
+Nabisco finally pulled the plug in 1977, sold all plastic kit tooling to Aurora's one-time rival Monogram (who eventually merged with Revell, Aurora's other main rival), and sold the slot car division to Dunbee-Combex-Marx, a British toy conglomerate that had just bought the venerable Louis Marx & Company (along with Tri-ang Railways, predecessor of Hornby Railways and future owners of Trix) from the Quaker Oats Company.
+After Marx collapsed in 1980, AFX became the property of Aurora Canada, a very enigmatic entity that may have arisen from the remains of Aurora's old Canadian distributor and/or may have had ties to American Tortoise, until they went bankrupt four years later, when Tomy bought the line.

 Since then there have been a couple of failed shots at resurrecting the company.
 One of them was called Lost Aurora and died around 1999, while the remnants of a more recent attempt are still online.
-One wonders how the brazen pledge made by Joe Giammarino's sonsóWe will bring back what was lost and at the same time add to that LEGACY... so when the BOOK finally closes, this Legacy will remain alive and burning evermore, in the hearts of people across the GLOBE!ócould ever be fulfilled realistically, let alone profitably... as if people were clamoring to have items such as the one at left back on the market.
+One wonders how the brazen pledge made by Joe Giammarino's descendantsóWe will bring back what was lost and at the same time add to that LEGACY... so when the BOOK finally closes, this Legacy will remain alive and burning evermore, in the hearts of people across the GLOBE!ócould ever be fulfilled realistically, let alone profitably.
 At any rate, after a bit more digging, I've come to the conclusion that some of the people involved are less than trustworthy, and I'll leave it at that.